LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

 ### Prerequisites
 Article assumes knowledge of [TREP](#glossary) infrastructure and access to an [ADS](#glossary) with publishing entitlements.
 Reader is assumed to have basic knowledge of database concepts like Schemas, Tables, Triggers etc. A database with administrator privileges is required to test the example.
 The sample code presented uses SQL and Java language.
-Familiarity and access to [EMA API](#glossary) toolkit is required.
+Familiarity and access to [EMA API](#glossary) toolkit and MySQL database is required.

 ### Methodologies